mehrvarz/tremote_plugin_rpi_gpio/README.md

 TRemote plugin rpi_gpio makes use of Go Modules.
 You must use [Go v1.11](https://dl.google.com/go/go1.11.linux-armv6l.tar.gz) (direct dl link) to build this project.
 The "go version" command should return "go version go1.11 linux/arm".

-After cloning the repository enter the following to build the plugin:
+After cloning the repository enter the following command to build this plugin:

 ```
 CGO_ENABLED=1 go build -buildmode=plugin
 ```
-This will create the "rpi_gpio.so" binary.
-Copy the binary to your Tremote host folder and add one entry like the one shown above to your mapping.txt.
-Restart TRemote service and you can execute the new plugin via your remote control.
+This will create the required "rpi_gpio.so" binary.
+Copy the binary over to your Tremote Host folder, add a mapping entry like the one shown above to your mapping.txt file and restart TRemote service.
+You can now execute your plugin via a remote control.

 # Access GPIO via /dev/gpiomem memory (without root)